tmhsplb/opiddailydoc/docs/Database.md

 the OpidDailyDB on the desktop SQL Server Express.
 At runtime, AppHarbor will overwrite this statically configured value with the value displayed at
 AppHarbor.
 See the section on the Connection String on this tab.

+## Two Databases and a Hybrid System
+The Apricot database is intended to be the repository of all truth about clients of Operation ID.
+It does well with the record keeping aspects of a repository but falls short on two of the primary goals of the OPID Daily application:

+* updating of the disposition of checks in the Apricot database by processing a Quickbooks report
+* generating consolidated Service Tickets

+Neither of these can be accomplished by Apricot alone.
+The updating of check dispositions must be done through the OPID Daily application, because Apricot does not have the power of a general purpose programming language which is needed for this task.
+The generation of consolidated Service Tickets, an important addition to the Operation ID workflow, can also not be performed by Apricot alone.
+Again, it is the lack of a general purpose programming language that prevents Apricot from performing this task.

+The consequence of these 2 shortcomings of Apricot has led to Operation ID being run as a **hybrid system** between the OPID Daily application and the Apricot record keeping system.
+Each system maintains its own database and **bidirectional updating** is needed to keep the two databases in synch to ensure the proper functioning of Operation ID.
+Without going into detail, the OPID application could take over the record keeping performed by Apricot and become the single repository of truth about all clients of Operation ID.
+But it was found that Apricot could not be conveniently extended beyond record keeping to be the single repository it was intended to be.

+Apricot supports the generation of filtered reports exportable as Excel spreadsheets.
+In terms of database technology, an Apricot report is a database view, a SQL query which when executed returns a collection of records of data drawn from the underlying Apricot database.
+A filtered report is a database query which includes a SQL WHERE-clause.
+Filtered reports were made available to Apricot users to provide convenient windows upon the data in their Apricot databases and to support construction of their own custom reports based on this data.

+Filtered reports are also the key to initially populating and ongoingly updating the OPID Daily application to keep it in synch with the record keeping performed in the Apricot database.
+A filtered report called the Bounded Research Report was used to initially populate the OPID Daily database of checks.
+The internal database of checks in application OPID Daily is what enables the generation of Service Tickets revealing the past visit history of a client.
+The Bounded Research Report was used to create Excel spreadsheets containing a single year's worth of check data at a time.
+The Bounded Research Report for a given (past) year was consumed by the OPID Daily application to enter check data belonging to that year into the OPID Daily database.

+Since the construction of the database of checks from previous years, a second filtered report called the OPID Daily Report is now used to incrementally update the OPID Daily database with new checks that have been recorded in Apricot.
+The OPID Daily report makes use of the modification date stored with records in the
+Apricot database to retrieve the `delta`, that is only the records that have been modified since a specific date.
+The specific date supplied to the OPID Daily report is its filter over all modified records.
+If record keeping were performed inside the OPID Daily application, then this updating would be unnecessary.
+The Apricot database would only be needed to initially populate the OPID Daily database of checks.

+The initial population of the OPID Daily database and its incremental updating by the use of the OPID Daily Report are how the OPID Daily database is kept in synch by the Apricot database.
+Updating in the other direction is equally important.
+At the time that check numbers a recorded in the Apricot database, the disposition of those checks (whether Cleared or Voided) is yet to be determined.
+The determination of the disposition of a check is referred to as
+`resolving the check.` Checks are resolved by a pair of Quickbooks reports created as Excel spreadsheets after the bank used by Operation ID has reported on cleared checks.
+The first report, called the Cleared Checks Report, lists checks cleared by the bank by check number.
+The second report, called the Voided
+Checks Report lists by check number checks that are more than 90 days old and have been voided by Operation ID in instructions sent by Quickbooks to the bank.
+Neither the Cleared Checks Report nor the Voided Checks Report in a format that can be consumed by Apricot to update its database.
+Apricot is very stringent about the format a file must be in in order to be used to update its database.

+OPID Daily is used to consume the Cleared Checks Report and the Voided Checks Report to resolve checks in its own database.
+After resolving checks listed on these reports, application OPID Daily constructs an Excel spreadsheet in the stringent format required by Apricot in order to update its database.
+This spreadsheet is referred to as an `importme` file, because it is imported into Apricot through the Apricot Administrator interface.

+This is how the Apricot database is kept in synch with the OPID Daily database.
+Again, if record keeping functions were provided in OPID Daily, then keeping the Apricot database in synch with the OPID Daily database would not be necessary.

+**Bidirectional updating** is the means that has been worked out in order to realize the benefits of both Apricot and OPID Daily.
+This has resulted in a hybrid system.

 ## Connection String
 In the desktop environment, SSMS was used to create an empty project database by executing the SQL query